 - Students are able to (1) demonstrate an understanding of geography's statistical and graphical foundations; (2) understand the importance of appropriate communication of geographic phenomena and spatial analysis outputs; (3) demonstrate competency in the use of geographic data exploration techniques; and (4) demonstrate competency in the use of spatial statistics.

-- Typically this unit is assessed in the following ways: (1) poster and (2) final project report.
+- Indicative assessments in this unit are as follows: (1) poster and (2) final project report.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.